kubernetes-sigs/tejolote/README.md

 ![SLSA Logo](docs/slsa-logo.png)

-If you are not familiar with [provenance](https://www.tiktok.com/@chainguard_dev/video/7133203786927050027) attestations, think of them as non-falsifiable documents that inform you users how software was built, mainly:
+If you are not familiar with [provenance](https://www.tiktok.com/@chainguard_dev/video/7133203786927050027) attestations, think of them as non-falsifiable documents that inform your users how software was built, mainly:

 What went in → What was done to the source code (and by who) → what came out.